jharwell/sierra/docs/src/getting_started.rst

                   to production as R&D code gets) which is compiled with optimizations enabled.

 #.
-Setup the cmdline environment you are going to invoke SIERRA in.
+Setup the cmdline environment you are going to invoke SIERRA in:

+   - Set ``PYTHONPATH`` (if necessary) so python can find the SIERRA package.

-   - Set :envvar:`SIERRA_PLUGIN_PATH` appropriately.
+   - Set :envvar:`SIERRA_PLUGIN_PATH` appropriately so SIERRA can find plugins you define.

    Different platforms may require additional environments to be set.